Toloka/docs/en/guide/troubleshooting/pool-setup.md

 {% endcut %}

-{% cut "Can I use non-automatic acceptance in the training pool?" %}
+{% cut "Can I use manual review in the training pool?" %}

-No. But you can create a pool of the **Training** type based on your main pool and enable non-automatic acceptance there.
+No. But you can create a pool of the **Training** type based on your main pool and enable manual review there.

 {% endcut %}